Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-At the moment, our class definition provides no mechanism for setting a given object's internal properties.
+At the moment, our class definition provides no mechanism for setting a given object's internal properties...
+How can we do this?

 ---